 Feed Quality = Ad Performance

 Google and other channels use your feed data to match products to searches.
 Better data quality leads to more relevant matches, higher quality scores, and improved ROAS.
+For a deep dive on feed best practices, see our complete guide to Google Shopping product feed optimization.
 Feed tools exist to maximize that quality at scale.

 How We Evaluated These Tools